Peter Navarro

 Navarro's views on trade are significantly outside the mainstream of economic thought, and are widely considered fringe by other economists.
-A strong proponent of reducing U.S. trade deficits, Navarro is well known as a critic of Germany and China and has accused both nations of currency manipulation.
-He has called for increasing the size of the American manufacturing sector, setting high tariffs, and "repatriating global supply chains."
-He is also a vocal opponent of multilateral free trade agreements such as NAFTA and the Trans-Pacific Partnership Agreement.
+A strong proponent of reducing U.S. trade deficits, Navarro is well known for his hardline views on China, describing the country as an existential threat to the United States.
+He has accused China of unfair trade practices and currency manipulation and called for more confrontational policies towards the country.
+He has called for increasing the size of the American manufacturing sector, setting high tariffs, and "repatriating global supply chains".
+He is also a vocal opponent of free trade agreements.
+Navarro has written books including The Coming China Wars (2006) and Death by China (2011).
+In several of his books, Navarro quoted a fictional economist named "Ron Vara", an anagram of his surname, as a source of information.